johanwind/johanwind.github.io/_posts/2022-08-29-intro_implicit_bias.md

 $$\min_\theta L(\theta)+\lambda R(\theta).$$

-We can then use some numerical optimziation algorithm to find the unique minimum at parameter configuration $$\theta^*$$, and use those parameters to produce predictions.
+We can then use some numerical optimization algorithm to find the unique minimum at parameter configuration $$\theta^*$$, and use those parameters to produce predictions.
 There are several hyperparameters in the optimization algorithm, but those only affect the time to convergence, so they can be left to reasonable default values.
-Mathematicians proved correctness of the optimzation algorithms, so the right $$\theta^*$$ is found every time.
+Mathematicians proved correctness of the optimization algorithms, so the right $$\theta^*$$ is found every time.
 This mature theory means practitioners can focus most of their effort on making good models, since then applying the models is relatively straightforward.

 But modern deep learning is also optimizing a loss function?
 We have optimizers which can be guaranteed to find (local) minima.
 What's the problem?
 The problems start when we realize that modern deep learning methods can have way more parameters than the number of data points they are trying to fit.
 Even for small datasets like CIFAR with 50 000 training images, deep learning models use millions of parameters.
 The models are *overparameterized*.
 [Deep learning models can fit random training labels](https://arxiv.org/abs/1611.03530).